-Pav bhaji is a popular street food made with mashed up veggies and served with pav bread.
+Pav Bhaji or Mumbai Paav Bhaji is a popular street food made with spiced and mashed-up veggies and served with pav bread.
 This one-pot recipe can be made in the Instant Pot or pressure cooker in under 30 minutes.

-Pavbhaji can be described as an Indian version of Sloppy Joes.
-Served with lemon wedges, chopped up red onions, and garnished with cilantro, you grab a hot, buttered piece of pav, dunk it in the bhaji and enjoy!
+Mumbai Pav Bhaji is a popular Indian street food recipe and can be described as an Indian version of Sloppy Joes.
+Served with lemon wedges, chopped-up red onions, and garnished with cilantro, you grab a hot, buttered piece of pav, dunk it in the bhaji and enjoy!

 Why this recipe works

-- One-pot recipe if using an Instant Pot, dump and go!
+- One-pot recipe made in the Instant Pot, dump and go!

 List of Ingredients